Black Heroes/Sidekicks

 Super HeroSH 017Super HeroSH 017

 French comic book YATAKA, appeared in the 1970's.
 Yataka is a white boy doing good in a land that looks like Africa but contains Mayan-type pyramids and natives that look like they are Brazillian.
 He has a black friend named TEOTI who assists him in his adventures.
-I have a number of issues.
+I have a 5 issues and an album.
 BM(161)

 Super HeroSH 011Super HeroSH 011

 El Teniente Negro.
 This is a Spanish comic book that ran for 30 issues in 1962.
 The hero of the comic is known smply as El Teniente Negro......’the Negro Lieutenant’.
 The setting is during the American civil war in 1863.
 He defends blacks and beats the Confederates and survives near-death every time.
 In fact he is a white man who paints himself black.
-M(20)
+I have two issues

 t-sh020SH 020t-sh020aSH 020